← Articles

 Say Bob is two days late.
 The AI calculates: 2 days × 2% = 4% penalty.
 On 2 Webcash, that's 0.08 Webcash deducted.
 The AI says: "Release.
 Work meets spec.
 4% late penalty applied."

-The Referee: pays Bob 1.92 Webcash from the safe (keeping the 0.08 penalty), takes ownership of the Contract and shreds it at the Registry (*burn*), encrypts the article and attachments so only Alice can open them (*PGP encryption*), and posts "RELEASED" on the Bulletin Board.
+The Referee: pays Bob 1.92 Webcash (keeping the 0.08 penalty), takes ownership of the Contract and shreds it at the Registry (burn), issues a Certificate of completion for the work (if no existing cert for that deliverable), encrypts the article and attachments so only Alice can open them (PGP encryption), and posts "RELEASED" on the Bulletin Board.

 If the AI had said "Reject — the article is about cooking, not technology", Bob would get to revise and re-deliver.
 The Contract stays active.
 Bob keeps trying until the deadline, or until the AI accepts.

-**Alice picks up her work.** She sees the update, proves her identity (*PGP signature*), pays the 3% commission (0.06 Webcash), and receives her encrypted package.
+Alice picks up her work.
+She sees the update, proves her identity (PGP signature), and receives her encrypted package at no additional charge — the 3% arbitration profit was included in the bid price.
 She decrypts it.
 Done.
 Re-downloads are free — just her signature.

 Same Contract system.
 Different delivery.

-**Bob lists a digital artwork for sale.** If Bob already has a Certificate for this artwork (from making it, or from a previous sale), he attaches the proof to his post.
+Bob lists a digital artwork for sale.
+He attaches terms.md and product.md.
+If Bob already has a Certificate for this artwork (from making it, or from a previous sale), he attaches the proof to his post.
 If not, no worries — the Referee will create one.

-**Alice bids, Bob accepts, Alice transfers the Contract to Bob.** Same as services.
+Alice obtains a Contract via the Referee (pays Webcash, references Bob's post), bids with X-Witness-Proof, Bob accepts, Alice transfers the Contract to Bob.
+Same as services.

 Bob delivers.
 He uploads the artwork file and writes a text description of what he's delivering.
 The AI reads the text against the contract terms (the AI doesn't evaluate the image itself — that's a future upgrade).
 If the AI is satisfied: